susheel/synapse-mcp/README.md

 | --- | --- | --- |
 | `synapse://feeds/blog` | Sage Blog RSS | Live RSS XML for the latest Sage Bionetworks publication posts. |

-I’d be happy to help you draft a clear disclaimer for the Synapse MCP server.
-Here are a few options with different tones and levels of detail:

 ## ⚠️ Terms of Service Compliance Notice

 **Important:** When using this MCP server with external AI services (such as Claude, ChatGPT, or other cloud-based models), please be aware that: